hanfil/code-signer/CONTRIBUTING.md

 go run . -mode gencert
 go run . -mode sign -key file.pem -binary app.exe
 go run . -mode verify -binary app.exe

+# Build and run the compiled binary
+./CodeSigner -mode gencert
 ```

+## Making Changes

+### Code Style
+- Follow Go conventions and best practices
+- Use `gofmt` for consistent formatting
+- Keep functions focused and well-documented
+- Add comments for exported functions and complex logic

+### Adding Features
+1. Create features in appropriate packages (`cmd/` for commands, `pkg/` for libraries)
+2. Keep dependencies minimal
+3. Update this CONTRIBUTING.md if structure changes
+4. Ensure backward compatibility when possible

+### Testing
+Before submitting changes:
+- Test locally with `go test ./...`
+- Test the built binary with various inputs
+- Verify both Windows (PE) and Linux (ELF) compatibility where applicable

+## Submitting Contributions

+1. **Fork** the repository
+2. **Create a feature branch** (`git checkout -b feature/your-feature`)
+3. **Make your changes** following the code style guidelines
+4. **Test thoroughly**
+5. **Commit with clear messages** (`git commit -m 'Add feature description'`)
+6. **Push** to your fork (`git push origin feature/your-feature`)
+7. **Submit a Pull Request** with a clear description of changes

+## Code Review Process

+- All submissions will be reviewed for:
+  - Code quality and style
+  - Adherence to project structure
+  - Performance implications
+  - Security considerations
+  - Documentation completeness

+## License

+By contributing to Code Signer, you agree that your contributions will be licensed under the Apache License 2.0.
+See [LICENSE](LICENSE) for details.

+## Questions?

+If you have questions about contributing or the codebase structure, feel free to open an issue or discussion on GitHub.

+Thank you for helping make Code Signer better!